Ricette di Sicilia

 - 1

-In a large bowl, mix the flours, eggs, softened margarine, sugar, rum essence and vanilla.
-Dissolve the yeast in warm milk and add it to the mixture with a pinch of salt.
-Knead until smooth, then cover and leave to rise in a warm place until doubled.
+In a large bowl, combine the flours, eggs, softened margarine, sugar, rum extract, and vanilla.
+Dissolve the yeast in warm milk and add it to the mixture along with a pinch of salt.
+Knead until you have a smooth, elastic dough.
+Cover with a cloth and leave to rise in a warm spot until doubled in size.

 - 2

-Meanwhile, prepare the chantilly cream.
-Heat the milk, cream, lemon zest and vanillin in a saucepan.
-In a separate bowl, whisk the yolks with sugar and starch, then slowly pour in the hot milk.
-Add the rum and softened gelatine, cook until thickened, then cool completely.
-Fold in the whipped cream and refrigerate.
+Meanwhile, prepare the chantilly cream: gently heat the milk, double cream, lemon zest and vanilla powder in a saucepan.
+In a separate bowl, whisk the egg yolks with sugar and custard powder, then gradually pour in the hot milk mixture.
+Stir in the rum and softened gelatin, cook gently until thickened, then set aside to cool.
+Finally, fold in the whipped cream and chill in the fridge.

 - 3

-Divide the risen dough into 10 elongated pieces, place them on a baking tray lined with damp baking paper and let rise again until doubled.
+Divide the risen dough into 10 elongated buns, place them on a baking tray lined with damp baking paper, and let them prove again until doubled.

 - 4

-Make the rum syrup by dissolving the sugar in water over low heat.
-Stir in the rum and allow to cool.
+Make the rum syrup by dissolving sugar in water over a low heat.
+Stir in the rum, then leave to cool completely.

 - 5

-Brush the viennesi with a mix of egg yolk and milk, then bake at 180°C for about 20 minutes until evenly golden.
+Brush the buns with a glaze made from egg yolk and milk, then bake in a preheated oven at 180°C (fan 160°C) for about 20 minutes until golden all over.

 - 6

-Once cooled, make a lengthwise cut in each brioche, drizzle lightly with the rum syrup and fill generously with chantilly cream.
-Add a candied cherry on top if desired.
+Once cooled, carefully cut a slit along the centre of each bun, brush with the rum syrup and fill with chantilly cream.
+Garnish with a glace cherry if you’d like a splash of colour.

 💡 Tips and Variations